wp-plugins/okv-oauth/readme.txt

 Yes, check your settings.

 = Does multi-site work? =
-I\'m not sure.
+I'm not sure.

 == Screenshots ==
-1. screenshot/oauth-register-with-wp-form.png
+1. Administrator settings
-2. screenshot/oauth-register-only.png
-3. screenshot/oauth-login-with-wp-form.png
+2. OAuth log in only
+3. OAuth log in with WordPress form
-4. screenshot/oauth-login-only.png
+4. OAuth register only
-5. screenshot/oauth-admin-settings.png
+5. OAuth register with WordPress form

 == Changelog ==
 = 0.1 =
 * Beginning

+== Upgrade Notice ==
+= 0.1 =
+First version.